Happy-Ferret/pixi-swf/README.md

 # Pixi-SWF

-The plugin for pixi.js is derivative of [Mozilla Shumway](https://github.com/mozilla/shumway) under Apache 2.0 license.
+The plugin for pixi.js is derivative of [Mozilla Shumway](https://github.com/mozilla/shumway), licensed under the [Apache 2.0 License](LICENSE).

 Goals:
-1. Help developers to migrate their old ActionScript projects to PixiJS and TypeScript
+1. Help developers migrate their old ActionScript projects to PixiJS and TypeScript
 2. Integration with tools that export SWF format: vector graphics and UI for PixiJS applications

 # Thank You, Mozilla and Macromedia!

-Both original SWF player and Shumway project were written by genius hard-working people.
-We really appreciate your work and we believe that SWF format will have bright future in open-source.
+Both the original SWF player and Shumway project were written by genius, hard-working people.
+We really appreciate your work and we believe that the SWF format will have bright future in open-source.

 # State of the project

-Work in progress, there are heavy changes in architecture.
+Work is in progress.
+There are heavy changes in architecture.

 1. AVM is removed.
 Old AS2-based animations are not supported at all.
 2. Classes structure and reflection is under heavy refactoring.
-3. Iframes were removed.
+3. IFrames were removed.
-4. Vector graphics does not have transparent seams anymore.
+4. Vector graphics do not have transparent seams anymore.
-5. Filters/cacheAsBitmap are really cached, signinificant performance boost
+5. Filters/cacheAsBitmap are truly cached, creating a significant performance boost.

 Milestones:

-1. Move renderer to PixiJS, use both `2d` and `webgl` contexts.
+1. Move renderer to PixiJS, and use both `2d` and `webgl` contexts.
 2. Make adapters between SWF display tree and PixiJS tree.
-3. Add online fiddle collection
+3. Add online fiddle collection.
-4. Add tests
+4. Add tests.

 # Build